 @ CNAME ourlocality.org

-Anyone wishing to reclaim their domain nameservers may do so now, but should use the A record indicated above to ensure their website doesn’t go offline.
+Anyone wishing to reclaim their domain nameservers may do so now, but must use the A record method indicated above to ensure their website doesn’t go offline.
+Remember to make sure that any old A records pointing to your domain registrar or our old IP have been deleted.

 We are planning an important update and moving ourlocality to a new webserver.